 - Gray Diagnostic Reading Test 2 (GDRT 2)- has four core subtests: Letter/Word Identification, Phonetic Analysis, Reading Vocabulary, and Meaningful Reading.
 The three supplemental subtests--Listening Vocabulary, Rapid Naming, and Phonological Awareness--measure skills that play an important role in the diagnosis or teaching of developmental readers or children with dyslexia.

-- Running Records - Gives you accuracy, error, and self-correction rate as well as the type of errors the child is making.
+- Running Records - Give you accuracy, error, and self-correction rate as well as the type of errors the child is making.

-- S.T.E.E.P (iSTEEP)- System to Enhance Educational Performance - a comprehensive range of benchmark assessments, progress monitoring assessments, as well as a powerful web-based system for interpreting the data and making decisions.
-(K-12 assessments for reading, early literacy, reading comprehension, and math.
+- STEEP (iSTEEP)- System to Enhance Educational Performance is a comprehensive range of benchmark assessments, progress monitoring assessments, and a powerful web-based system for interpreting the data and making decisions.
+(K-12 assessments for reading, early literacy, reading comprehension, and math.)

 - Quick Phonics Screener - A screener for grades K-6 to determine skill gaps in phonics.